ren85/Test_it/README.txt

 This is simple tool for load testing web apps.
 The idea is to issue certain amount of http packets every second and measure response times and successful requests rates.
-Use it together with fiddler web debugger.
+Use it together with fiddler web debugger (on windows) or catcher (https://github.com/ren85/catcher) on linux.

 To use it:
 1) get binaries (.net 4 is required, works on mono (>= v.
 2.8) unmodified)